manu-153/Stock-Price-Prediction-with-LSTM-Neural-Network/README.md

 ### Model Overview

-The project uses LSTM networks to forecast stock prices.
+This project uses LSTM networks to forecast stock prices.
 LSTM is a type of recurrent neural network (RNN) that is particularly well-suited for time series prediction tasks.

 ### Key Steps